 Depreciation and amortization expense increased primarily due to an increase in amortization of intangible assets in 2021 relative to 2020.
 The increase in amortization is due to the addition of amortizable intangible assets in the QLGG Acquisition, the Podcorn Acquisition and the AmperWave Acquisition.
 Additionally, depreciation and amortization expense increased due to an increase in capital expenditures in 2021 relative to 2020.
-The decrease in capital expenditures in 2021 relative to 2020.
-The decrease in capital expenditures in 2021 relative to 2020.
 The decrease in capital expenditures in 2020 was planned in order to mitigate the adverse financial impact of the COVID-19 pandemic.
 This reduction was part of a comprehensive set of measures to significantly reduce expenses and cash expenditures.